Observer design pattern is used to notify all the objects to update themselves when an object state gets changed. This is also

 and updated automatically.

-The intent is to have the notification and update to all the objects when one changes its state.
+The intent of observer design pattern is to have the notification and update to all the objects when one changes its state.

 Number of objects are dependent on another object and need to be notified for any changes to update themselves.